Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 *Bootstrap phase:*

-- Initial configuration with static pods is expected to be using `ConfigMap` credentials, similarly to what is done in `kcm` operator (link TBD).
+- Initial configuration with static pods is expected to be using `ConfigMap` credentials, similarly to what is [done](https://github.com/openshift/installer/blob/ba6d7fe087eada5a4fc260064c85a484a8c45aaf/data/data/bootstrap/files/usr/local/bin/bootkube.sh.template#L162) in `kcm` operator.
 - Once it is supported, the static pods will also use the `CredentialsRequest` to get cloud credentials.

 *Post-install phase:*